Muokkaa

 Use the following list to thoroughly test enabling LSA protection before you broadly deploy the feature:

-• Ensure that all of the LSA plug-ins are digitally signed with a Microsoft certificate so they don't fail to load under LSA protection.
+• Ensure that all the LSA plug-ins are digitally signed with a Microsoft certificate so they don't fail to load under LSA protection.

-• Ensure that all of the correctly signed plug-ins can successfully load into LSA and that they perform as expected.
+• Ensure that all the correctly signed plug-ins can successfully load into LSA and that they perform as expected.

-• Use the audit logs to identify LSA plug-ins and drivers that fail to run as a protected process.
+• Use the audit logs to identify any LSA plug-ins and drivers that fail to run as a protected process.

 Limitations of enabling LSA protection